pcrawfor/safemap/README.md

-map_manager
+safemap
 ===========

-A golang channel based access object for shared use of a map of arbitrary objects
+A simple wrapper around a map keyed by strings and containing arbitrary objects (interface{}) that is goroutine safe to work with.